Eclipse (software): History

 Eclipse was inspired by the Smalltalk-based VisualAge family of integrated development environment (IDE) products.
 Although fairly successful, a major drawback of the VisualAge products was that developed code was not in a component-based software engineering model.
-Instead, all code for a project was held in a compressed database using SCID techniques (somewhat like a zip file but in a proprietary format called .dat).
+Instead, all code for a project was held in a compressed database using SCID techniques (somewhat like a zip file but in .dat).
 Individual classes could not be easily accessed, certainly not outside the tool.
-A team primarily at the IBM Cary, NC lab developed the new product as a Java-based replacement.
+A team primarily at the IBM Cary, North Carolina, lab developed the new product as a Java-based replacement.

 In November 2001, a consortium was formed with a board of stewards to further the development of Eclipse as open-source software.
 It is estimated that IBM had already invested nearly $40 million by that time.
 The original members were Borland, IBM, Merant, QNX Software Systems, Rational Software, Red Hat, SuSE, TogetherSoft, and WebGain.
 The number of stewards increased to over 80 by the end of 2003.
 In January 2004, the Eclipse Foundation was created.

 Eclipse 3.0 (released on 21 June 2004) selected the OSGi Service Platform specifications as the runtime architecture.

-The Association for Computing Machinery recognized Eclipse with the 2011 ACM Software Systems Award on 26 April 2012.
+The Association for Computing Machinery recognized Eclipse with the 2011 ACM Software System Award on 26 April 2012.

+Recent releases of the Eclipse IDE have introduced support for the latest programming language standards, such as Java 23 and C++23, as well as usability enhancements including a refreshed light theme, improved code folding for Java, and updated C/C++ tooling based on the Clang compiler frontend.